kevintruong/til/C-Programming.md

 ```

 ## How do you use a pointer to read/write some memory?
-if 'p' is a pointer then user "*p" to write to the memory location(s) pointed to by p.
+if 'p' is a pointer then use "*p" to write to the memory address(es) pointed to by p.
 *ptr = 0; // Writes some memory.
 The number of bytes written depends on the pointer type.

 ## What is pointer arithmetic?